-Students who need to take leave should send apology to the professor in advance, whenever it is possible.
-They may only be absent from class with good reason and evidence, such as a certificate issued by a medical doctor.
+Students who need to take leave should send apology to the professor in advance, so far as it is possible.
+They may only be absent from class with good reason and evidence, such as a certificate issued by a medical doctor, has to be produced afterwards.
 Unexcused absence will result in a grade penalty.